MohammadD3veloper/MohammadD3veloper/README.md

 Everything you should know about me, is below:

 ## About me
-Hello visitor! 👋
+Hello dear visitor! 👋

-thanks for visiting my github home page, maybe there is something you should know about me? actually who am I ?
+thanks for visiting my github page, maybe there is something you should know about me?
+Actually who am I ?
-I'm Python programmer🐍 and I so ❤️ this language it's so helpful & useful for me, IDK about you darling🤷.
-I'm Django(Python framework)👀 developer, It's so easy with Django to create many types of website's, you should take everything easy 😈(maybe PHP hates me or upside down)
-I have 18 years old with a little school lessons that I should learn them😣 and Im a little busy these time's :(. maybe I should say sorry for you guy!
+I have 18 years old with a little school lessons that I should learn them😣 and Im a little busy these time's :(.
+Maybe I should say sorry for you guy!
 I've worked python for 4 years and django for 2 years.
-I'm a Linux user about 4 years too.😎
+I'm a Linux user about 4 years too.😎 I'm a Python programmer🐍 and I ❤️ this language so much.
+It's so serviceable for me, IDK about you darling🤷.
+I'm a Django(Web Python framework)👀 developer, It's so easy to create various types of websites with Django, you should take everything easy 😈(maybe PHP hates me or vice versa)

 Perhaps now you know me just with above descriptions.